zzzprojects/docs/entityframework.net/pages/getting-started/change-connection-at-runtime.md

 ---
 PermaID: 1000130
-Name: Change Connection at Run Time
+Title: Entity Framework Change Connection String - How to Change at Runtime
+MetaDescription: Unlock the power of Entity Framework by understanding how to modify your connection string at runtime.
+Learn how you can use the context constructor overload to specify a connection string.
+LastMod: 2023-02-25
 Tags: getting-started connection
 ---

-# Change Connection at Runtime
+# Entity Framework Change Connection String: How to Change at Runtime

 ## How to change the connection at runtime?